 - A 1.5 to 2 inches thick porterhouse steak

 - High-smoke point oil (I recommend avocado oil)

 - Garlic cloves

 - Fresh Thyme or Rosemary

 - Instant Read Thermometer

 How to Cook Porterhouse Steak on a Stove

 Note: When buying a porterhouse steak, choose one between 1.5 and 2 inches thick.
-We’ve chosen a steak that’s 1.5 inches thick for this recipe.
+I’ve chosen a steak that’s 1.5 inches thick for this recipe.
 Why is this so important?
 A steak with the right thickness is the key to achieving the perfect balance between the interior and exterior of the steak – especially if you prefer medium-rare doneness.